erizov/Professor/semester_05/lecture_28_reinforcement_learning/q_learning/univer.en.md

 ## Algorithm Definition

-Q Learning is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Q-Learning is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Q Learning is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Q-Learning works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science